 3. Use lemon and salt to clean the cutting board.

-Unless you desperately need your food to taste like someone was trying to season your lemonade, please keep these two unnecessary (as far as cleaning cutting boards goes) far away (unless you’re cutting lemons, of course).
+Unless you desperately need your food to taste like someone was trying to season your lemonade, please keep these two unnecessary (as far as cleaning cutting boards go) far away (unless you’re cutting lemons, of course).
 To remove stubborn stains, use your hands, your dishwasher or a toothpick.
-Then afterwards, when your friends arrive, whip out the lemon and salt before serving Tequila shots.
+Afterwards, when your friends arrive, whip out the lemon and salt before serving Tequila shots.

 4. Use corn flour and iron to remove stains from clothes.

 I was saddened when I read this but downright heartbroken when I realized people have actually tried this.
 You also have to wonder if this was the go-to strategy or a last-ditch-effort, because if someone has tried EVERYTHING to remove stains, how could they possibly believe this would work?
 Whatever.
 Long story short, save the flour for your birthday and use the iron after you’ve WASHED your clothes.
 If you have stains that are lingering like high school memories, try using a stronger detergent.
 If nothing works, accept the fact that your shirt is now “hip” and “vintage”.